Cowboy Way Jubilee!

 All Celebrities & Dignitaries are scheduled to be on-site daily 11am to 5pm (Friday through Sunday).
-They may make an appearance at the Thursday, April 30 sing-a-long and will be attending the Sunday, May 3 Sunday Dinner Banquet.
+They may make an appearance at the Thursday, July 23rd sing-a-long and most will be attending the Sunday, July 26 Sunday Dinner Banquet.

 Niece of actor Robert Mitchum and daughter of actor/poet John Mitchum.
 Raised among the Hollywood Stars, she calls Ernest Borgnine, “Uncle Ernie”, among others!

 Cindy has complied an amazing CD of her Father’s & Robert’s poetry read by Hollywood greats such as James Drury, and Robert Duvall

 Rancher, Trainer, Competitor, Husband, Father, Actor — these are a few of the labels that apply to Chris “Booger” Brown, current co-star of the wildly successful INSP Television series “Cowboy Way: Alabama.”
 The fourth generation of a working family ranch, he was born in South Florida.
 Booger knows what long days and the empty pockets that come with ranching.
 Raising cattle isn’t enough.
 Training champion horses isn’t enough.
 Breeding, raising, and training Black Mouth Cur dogs isn’t enough.
 But combine them all and you just might get by — that’s what Jaclyn (his wife) and Chris do at their “Booger Brown Cattle & Performance Horses” ranch in Central Alabama.